 Oprah Winfrey is best known as the O.G.
 Queen of Daytime Television, but she’s also a serious actress.

-Her most acclaimed role was that of Sofia in The Color Purple, one of the most powerful movies based on books that you’ll ever see.
+Her most acclaimed role was that of Sofia in The Color Purple, one of the most powerful books to movies that you’ll ever see.